bjt-user/Linux/plocate.md

 https://plocate.sesse.net/

-Gitrepo seems to be down:\
+Gitrepo is only accessible over IPv6:\
 https://git.sesse.net/?p=plocate

 > NOTE: These git repositories are only available over IPv6.\